 - Protective Charm: The idea of the "Horn of Roland" adventure is to find one (the horn) that will ward off some of the nastier supernatural entities who are suddenly after the players.
 For a while, that is, during which time the players will hopefully have gotten powerful enough to start looking after themselves.

 - Quirky Bard: Most of the professions' skills are pretty obvious in their usefulness to people who are going to be mucking about in time and space getting involved in everyone's business (soldier, pilot, detective, doctor, scientist, spy, thief, even criminal mastermind), but "stage magician" is a little more out there.

 - Shout-Out: Tons and tons, obviously, with all the famous fictional creatures and characters statted up and ready to encounter the players just in the Book of Foes.
-The first premade adventure, "The Horn of Roland", actually includes a bunch of these in the first part where the players are investigating a rich man's death.
+The first premade adventure, "The Horn of Roland", actually works a bunch of these into the first part where the players are investigating a rich man's death.
 Just for fun.
-The booklet even lists them and asks how many the group noticed.
+The booklet even lists them and asks how many the players noticed.
 For instance, they meet a reporter named Carl Kolchak.